Continuous-variable quantum communication: Continuous-variable quantum key distribution

-As in the case of the proof by~\cite{Ghorai2019}, the optimization has to be carried out numerically on a computer (for example, via the numerical packages based on~\cite{SDPT3a, SDPT3b, cvx1, cvx2}).
-Consequently, the (Fock) basis used to describe the generally infinite-dimensional density matrix and operators must be truncated at a certain value $N_c$ to allow representation on a computer.
-While the computed rates numerically saturate when increasing the value of the cutoff, suggesting that the error introduced by the truncation becomes negligible, it potentially introduces a vulnerability in both security arguments.
-This concern was addressed by~\cite{Upadhyaya2021}, which eliminated this photon-number cutoff assumption.
-They develop a continuity-bound argument that allows the quantification of the error introduced when substituting the evaluation of the objective function on the original infinite-dimensional state by a finite-dimensional cutoff version.
-Moreover, they describe a method to calculate the weight of the original state outside of the cutoff space.
-This weight, in turn, leads to a correction term for the key rate, ensuring security while eliminating the photon-number cutoff assumption.
-We note that the correction term was improved in~\cite{UpadhyayaT2021}.
+As in the case of the proof by~\cite{Ghorai2019}, the optimization has to be carried out numerically on a computer [for example, via the numerical packages based on those of~\cite{SDPT3a, SDPT3b, cvx1, cvx2}].
+Consequently, the Fock basis used to describe the generally infinite-dimensional density matrix and operators must be truncated at a certain value $N_c$ to allow representation on a computer.
+While the computed rates numerically saturate when the value of the cutoff is increased, which suggests that the error introduced by the truncation becomes negligible, this potentially introduces a vulnerability in both security arguments.
+This concern was addressed by~\cite{Upadhyaya2021}, who eliminated this photon-number cutoff assumption.
+The authors develop a continuity-bound argument that allows the quantification of the error introduced when the evaluation of the objective function on the original infinite-dimensional state is substituted by a finite-dimensional cutoff version.
+Moreover, they described a method to calculate the weight of the original state outside of the cutoff space.
+This weight in turn leads to a correction term for the key rate that ensures security while eliminating the photon-number cutoff assumption.
+We note that the correction term was improved by~\cite{UpadhyayaT2021}.